iamsiva11/NLP-IdentifyQuestion/README.md

-# Project Title
+# Identify Question Type - NLP

 Given a question, the aim is to identify the category it belongs to.
+The four
-The four categories to handle for this assignmentare : Who, What, When, Affirmation(yes/no).
+categories: Who, What, When, Affirmation(yes/no).
+Label any sentence that does not fall in any of the above four as "Unknown" type.

 Example:
 1. What is your name?
 Type: What